brigadecore/brigade/docs/content/topics/projects.md

 - *Allow privileged jobs*: Allow jobs to mount the Docker socket or perform other privileged operations.
 Not recommended for multi-tenant clusters
 - *Image pull secrets*: Comma-separated list of image pull secret names that will be supplied to workers and jobs
 - *Default script ConfigMap name*: It is possible to store a default script in a ConfigMap.
 Supply the name of that ConfigMap to use the script
-- *brigade.js file path*: brigade.js file path relative to the repository root, e.g. 'mypath/brigade.js'.
+- *brigade.js file path relative to the repository root*: brigade.js file path relative to the repository root, e.g. 'mypath/brigade.js'.
 Absolute paths will not be accepted
 - *Upload a default brigade.js script*: The local path to a default brigade.js file that will be run if none exists in the repo.
 Overrides the ConfigMap script
+- *Default config ConfigMap name*: It is possible to store a default brigade.json config in a ConfigMap.
+Supply the name of that ConfigMap to use the config
+- *brigade.json file path relative to the repository root*: brigade.json file path relative to the repository root, e.g. 'mypath/brigade.json'.
+Absolute paths will not be accepted
+- *Upload a default brigade.json config*: The local path to a default brigade.json config file that will be used if none exists in the repo.
+Overrides the ConfigMap config

 #### Storing a Script in a ConfigMap